 The Best Food Experiences and Places to Eat on Aitutaki

-Most travellers come to Aitutaki with perhaps just taking a lagoon cruise or lazying at a resort in mind, but the food is quite the event too.
-Try local dishes, like pawpaw salad (man, we love pawpaw salad), rukau and freshly caught fish prepared umpteen million ways.
 Treat yourself to private dining on the beach or do what the locals do and head to a cafe or takeaway with international favourites passionately prepared with ingredients from the island’s own hydroponic and organic farms.
-We go through it all – the food tours, the accommodations and the places to eat, in this ultimate food guide to Aitutaki.
+We cover it all – the food tours, accommodations, and places to eat – in this ultimate food guide to Aitutaki.

 The 10 Best Places to Eat on Aitutaki